- What does the News Revenue Hub do?

 The Hub is supported by The Democracy Fund, Ethics & Excellence in Journalism Foundation, The John & Florence Newman Foundation, The Knight Foundation, The Lenfest Institute, and The Rita Allen Foundation.

 Who’s involved in this project?

-Hub clients have received Pulitzer Prizes for reporting, an Academy Award, and Academy Award nominations.
-See our full client list here.
+Hub partners have received Pulitzer Prizes for reporting, an Academy Award, and Academy Award nominations.
+See our full partners list here.